AdrianoGilbert/Adriano_Portfolio/README.md

-# Adriano |  Portfolio

-## Data Science

-# Project 1: Sales Results for a reseller of luxury automobiles based in São Paulo.
+# Project 1:

+##Sales Results for a reseller of luxury automobiles based in São Paulo.

 - Business Problem Definition:

 The C-Board is evaluating whether or not to continue selling Jaguar-branded cars and would like to know how Jaguar car sales have evolved by year and by state.

 - Tools: